jeremyfromearth/magic-window/README.md

 ```

 ## Particles Demo
-Here is a screen shot of the Paricles demo running in a 3x4 Magic Window app, consisting of a 3x4 grid layout of 1920x1080 windows scaled to fit on my desktop at 20% scale.
+Here is a screen shot of the Paricles demo a Magic Window app, consisting of a 3x4 grid layout of 1920x1080 windows scaled to fit on my desktop at 20% scale.

 ![Image of particles demo](docs/images/particle-demo.png)